 - Turn the flame to low and add ginger paste, garlic paste, coriander powder along with salt and fry it for 5 minutes stirring gently.
 Then add tomato puree and fry until oil starts separating.

 - Now add coconut milk and cook for another 2 minutes.
-Add sugar to as per your taste.
-Adjust water if you want a thick or thin gravy and cook it till gravy starts boiling.
+Add sugar to your taste.
+Adjust water if you want a thick or thin gravy and cook it till the gravy starts boiling.

 - Spread fresh cream over the recipe.
 Mix well and switch off the flame.